Shangtingyu/MetaBCI/README.md

 * New BCI algorithms
    - Deep Learning
-     - AttnSleep: cited by
+     - AttnSleepNet: cited by
         > E. Eldele et al., “An Attention-Based Deep Learning Approach for Sleep Stage Classification With Single-Channel EEG,” IEEE Trans.
 Neural Syst.
 Rehabil.
 Eng., vol. 29, pp. 809-818, 2021, doi: 10.1109/TNSRE.2021.3076234.
-     - tinysleepnet: cited by
+     - TinySleepNet: cited by
         > A. Supratak et al., "TinySleepNet: An Efficient Deep Learning Model for Sleep Stage Scoring based on Raw Single-Channel EEG," 2020 42nd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), Montreal, QC, Canada, 2020, pp. 641-644, doi: 10.1109/EMBC44109.2020.9176741.
-     - deepsleepnet: cited by
+     - DeepSleepNet: cited by
         > A. Supratak et al.,  "DeepSleepNet: A Model for Automatic Sleep Stage Scoring Based on Raw Single-Channel EEG," in IEEE Transactions on Neural Systems and Rehabilitation Engineering, vol. 25, no. 11, pp. 1998-2008, Nov.
 2017, doi: 10.1109/TNSRE.2017.2721116.

 * New demo and methods: